 Christians should make choices that guard against the temptation to lean on someone other than the spouse God has given to them.
-Some are:
+Here are some wise choices:

-1. Do not spend time alone with anyone of the opposite gender, especially one you are attracted to.
+1. Do not spend time alone with anyone of the opposite gender, especially someone you are attracted to.

 2. Do not spend more time with another person than your spouse.

 3. Do not share intimate details of life with anyone before sharing it with your spouse.

 4. Live transparently.
 Do everything as if your spouse is present.

 5. Devote personal time to prayer and Bible study.
 Ask God to put a hedge around your marriage.

 6. Maintain a pure thought life.
 Do not entertain fantasies about other people.

 7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness between you.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.